864mmr/PyToolkit/README.md

 # Instructions (Modifying)
 New tools can be added by simply adding the corresponding (.py) file to the "Tools" folder.
 Make sure that the first line of the file is a short description comment.
-Example: "# (Description here)" This description will show up in the drop down menu when "Run.py" is run.
+Example: "# (Description here)".
+This description will show up in the drop down menu when "Run.py" is run.

 # Tools included